 Analysis of liquid samples for ethanol content employs headspace gas chromatography with dual capillary columns and flame ionization detectors.
 One column is used for quantification, while the other is used as the confirming column.
-Only the established, validated method will be used for analysis for ethanol by headspace gas chromatography.
+Only an established, validated method will be used for analysis for ethanol by headspace gas chromatography.

 5.1.
-Sampling Procedure
+Deficient Samples